bnavetta/vetinari/README.md

 ## Roadmap / TODO

+* Rename `vetinari-integration` to `vetinari-impl` and move **all** implementations of core interfaces there.
+It should also be a dependency of `vetinari-cli`.
+* Add a subproject for integration tests that can run both Gradle and CLI projects
 * Replace `DefaultOutputPhase` with a mechanism for determining output paths and a phase that uses them.
 The output paths should be available in pages for links (i.e. Pegdown's wiki links).
 * Add documentation and tests
 * Changelog